vigna/rust-dev-guidelines/README.md

 ## Macros

 - In macros, one should always specify structures and traits starting from `::` to avoid relative resolution.
-This does not fix the problem of modules at the root of the crate shadowing modules in the standard library, but if that happens there are much bigger problems to attend to.
-The most readable approach is adding a `use ::...` statement at the beginning each method body.
+This does not fix the problem of crates shadowing modules in the standard library, but if that happens there are much bigger problems to attend to.
+The most readable approach is adding a `use
+  ::...` statement at the beginning each method body.
 Then, you can just use the name of the structure or trait.

 - Methods in macros and generated code should use the [fully qualified syntax](https://doc.rust-lang.org/book/ch20-02-advanced-traits.html) rather